 States are given rankings in four areas: the percentage of 4-year-olds enrolled in state preschool (Access Ranking- 4-Year-Olds), the percentage of 3-year-olds enrolled in state preschool (Access Ranking-3-Year-Olds), state spending per child enrolled (Resources Ranking-State Spending), and all reported spending per child enrolled (Resources Ranking- All Reported Spending).
 The measures of access for 3- and 4-year-olds were calculated, as described above, using state data on enrollment in the preschool programs and Census population data.
 When a state did not report separate enrollment numbers of 3-year-olds and 4-year-olds, the age breakdown was estimated by other means, such as using the average proportion of children enrolled in state preschool at each age in states that served both 3- and 4-year-olds, and provided data by age.
 State per-child spending was calculated by dividing state preschool spending (including TANF spending directed toward the state preschool initiative) by enrollment.
 All reported spending per child was calculated by dividing the sum of reported local, state (including TANF), and federal spending by enrollment.
 Beginning with the 2014-2015 report, we also provide an indicator of whether the state was able to report local and/or federal resources (see Table 6).
-Beginning in 2015-2016, federal Preschool Development Grant (PDG) spending used for state preschool is included in all reported spending.

 All states (and D.C.) that provided data were ranked, starting with "1" for the state with the highest percentage of its children enrolled in the state preschool education program or the state program that spent the most per child.
+Illinois, Texas, Vermont, and Wisconsin 4K did not report preschool spending for 2019-2020 (or 2018-2019 in the case of Vermont) so their spending rankings are based on estimates calculated using 2018-2019 spending data (and 2017-2018 in the case of Vermont).
 Guam is not included in the state rankings.
 States that did not serve children at age 3 receive notations of "None Served" on the ranking of access for 3-year-olds.
 Throughout this report, the District of Columbia is referred to by the term "state," creating a list of 45 states for rankings.
-The six states that did not fund a preschool initiative during the 2017-2018 school year are omitted from all rankings and instead receive notations of "No Program" on their state profile pages.
+The six states that did not fund a preschool initiative during the 2019-2020 school year are omitted from all rankings and instead receive notations of "No Program" on their state profile pages.